syncfusion-content/flutter-docs/Flutter/range-selector/customization.md

 You can customize the thumb and overlay position and shape using the `thumbShape` and `overlayShape` properties in the range slider.

-For that, you must declare the class for thumb customization by extending from SfThumbShape and override the `getPreferredSize` method for declaring thumb size and override `paint` method for custom drawing.
+For that, you must declare the class for thumb customization by extending from SfThumbShape and override `paint` method for custom drawing.
-You must declare the class for overlay customization by extending from SfOverlayShape and override the `getPreferredSize` method for declaring overlay size and override `paint` method for custom drawing.
+You must declare the class for overlay customization by extending from SfOverlayShape and override `paint` method for custom drawing.

 {% tabs %}
 {% highlight Dart %}